 In fact, the following four documents demonstrate why providing online access for clients’ use of DefenseMap.com should be recognized as the joint constitutional obligation of the defense bar, courts, police and prosecutors, and detention authorities.

-Administrators of facilities interested in implementing a Jail and Prison Version can simply use the website’s Helpline to learn how implementation can occur in less than a day.
+Administrators of facilities interested in implementing a Jail and Prison Version can simply use the website’s Helpline to learn how quick, simple, and inexpensive this implementation is.